|THE MONSTER THAT

 Continued at SCIENCE MOMENT/The Monster That Challenged The World.

-As the body count piles up, Commander Twillinger is forced to answer to his superiors, and in his rush to solve the problem, turns into an even bigger, more inconsiderate jerk (around a very recent widow no less!), until Gail finally upbraids his ass.
+As the bodies pile up, Commander Twillinger is forced to answer to his superiors, and in his rush to solve the problem, turns into an even bigger, more inconsiderate jerk (around a recent widow no less!), until Gail finally upbraids his ass.
 The flash of white hot woman temper catches Twillinger off-guard.
 His surprise bite of humble pie makes him handle everyone he deals with, during this emergency, with a little more consideration.
-He's still gung-ho, but he's not a gung-ho jerk.
+He's still gung-ho, but he's not a gung-ho asshole.

 Giant scary imaginative creatures, checked by real world logic (the mollusks are unusually huge but not blue whale, or even sperm whale huge), combined with various characters all with their own unique personalities, make this a fun and enjoyable movie.

-Definitely one of the best big horror monster movies ever made.
-I still have to knock a shriek girl off for a ridiculous scene involving a captured growing monster egg.
+While definitely one of the best Big Horror monster movies ever made.
+I still have to knock a shriek girl off for a ridiculous scene involving a captured and growing monster egg.

-Dr. Rogers assures the Navy brass that it is perfectly all right to keep a living giant monster egg in the lab when he says,
+Dr. Rogers assures the Navy brass that it is perfectly all right to keep a living giant monster egg in the lab when he says (words to the effect),

 Still, I give THE MONSTER THAT CHALLENGED THE WORLD Four Shriek Girls.